Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, a well-constructed set of clues.
-The informed clues are strong, the misinformed clues provide reasonable ambiguity, and the fake clues are effective in misdirecting towards the wrong answers.
-Minor improvement could be made to the misinformed clues to better highlight aspects games *can* share with the incorrect answers, thus increasing the productive confusion.
+The clues are well-crafted and effectively create a challenging but fair game.
+The informed clues are specific to video games, the misinformed clues are ambiguous, and the fake clues clearly point to the wrong answers.

 ---